AbdelazizSharaf001/log_analysis/README.md

     '''
     > [Note]:
     >
-    > The script it self doesn't work with root previllages
+    > The script it self doesn't work with root previllages, This is just for installing dependances
-    >
-    > This just for installing dependances

     > You could have a look on the [official pip install](https://pip.pypa.io/en/stable/installing/)
     > for just